jargonide/100-days-of-code/README.md

 > **Link to work:** Captain Disillusion tribute page: https://jargonide.github.io/captaindis/ Brute force cracker: https://github.com/jargonide/100-days-of-code/blob/master/projects/bruteForce/bruteforce.cpp (buggy)
 ___
+### Day 2: October 29, 2018

+> **Today's Progress**: Created the first prototype of my MadLibs Generator.

+> **Thoughts:** It's been quite a long time since I coded in Javascript, so I decided to refresh my memory by creating a MadLibs generator.
+Refamiliarizing myself with the DOM and event listeners was a struggle.
+My code is also a bit messy.
+The project is obviously unfinished, and I aim to finish it tomorrow.
+Had quite a bit of fun creating the MadLibs sentences though.

+> **Link to work:** unfinished
+___

 #### Future Projects to Work On